 Although Turks may criticize aspects of their country or their government, foreign nationals should avoid doing so.
 Topics such as religion, politics, and sex may cause offense.
 Other sensitive issues may include the use of women's headscarves (see p.
 7 of Religion and Spirituality) and Turkish relations with Kurds, Armenians, and Greeks (see p.
 12, 18, 19 of History and Myth).
-Some Turkish men, especially observant Muslims and rural-dwellers, never inquire directly about another man's female relations nor should foreign nationals (Photo: US Ambassador Bass and Joint Staff Chairman General Dunford meet with then-Turkish Prime Minister Davutoğlu).
+Some Turkish men, especially observant Muslims and rural-dwellers, never inquire directly about another man's female relations nor should foreign nationals.